 "Projections suggest that two new primary schools may be required, one to serve the Croydon Opportunity Area and another in the Purley/Coulsdon area after 2026.
 Two sites have been allocated to meet this projected need; Allocation 201 and Allocation 490.
 Any long-term future need for primary school places in the south of the borough will be taken into account in the review of this plan.
 Currently, the growth in the Purley Way Transformation Area is not projected to create a need for additional primary school places due to over-capacity within the existing schools in the area.
 The majority of the planned housing developments in the Purley Way Transformation Area are due to be delivered after 2026.
 To safeguard against a future rise in demand for primary school places, a site has been allocated in the Purley Way Transformation Area for a new 2FE primary school.
-Pupil projections suggest that the borough currently has enough secondary school places to meet the demand from the proposed housing numbers for the next 5-10 years...
+Pupil projections suggest that the borough currently has enough secondary school places to meet the demand from the proposed housing numbers for the next 5-10 years..."

-- 9.6.4 Other area and site-specific considerations include: - New Addington both proposed allocations are associated with New Addington, which is one of the most deprived areas in Croydon.
+- 9.6.4 Other area and site-specific considerations include: - New Addington there are two proposed allocations here, which is one of the most deprived areas in Croydon.
 Site 1 is a new proposed allocation, comprising an area of amenity land associated with Council built housing.
-The proposed capacity of 46 homes is in the middle of the range proposed at the I+Os stage (18-64 homes).
-Site 44 is located within the District Centre, and is a CLP 2018 allocation.
+The proposed capacity of 46 homes, as per the I+Os stage (18-64 homes).
+Site 44 is located within the district centre, and is a CLP 2018 allocation.
 The proposed capacity of 376 homes is a significant increase on the proposal in CLP 2018 (50-290 homes), and it is noted that the proposal is also to amend area specific policy such that there is support for "opportunities to create buildings with a larger footprint to the west of Central Parade that have a height of up to 8-11 storeys".